suchokrates1/lista-obecnosci/README.md

   - `REG_EMAIL_SUBJECT` / `REG_EMAIL_BODY` – templates for the account activation e-mail.
   - `RESET_EMAIL_SUBJECT` / `RESET_EMAIL_BODY` – templates for password reset messages (`{link}`).

+All of the above mail variables (except `EMAIL_RECIPIENT`) must be provided. `SMTP_PORT` has to be an integer and the application will refuse to start when any of these settings are missing or invalid.

 The placeholders shown above are substituted automatically when the e-mails are sent.
 For example, `{date}` is replaced with the list or report date and `{link}` with the appropriate URL.